 Can Too devotee Michelle Nemec has completed many Can Too programs as a runner, swimmer and even a singer.
-The Assistant Dean of Learning at Rosebank College shares how she has benefitted from Can Too, especially when times are tough it allows her to defiantly not give in to grief.
+The Team Captain of the upcoming Learn to Ocean Swim program shares how she has benefitted from Can Too, especially when times are tough it allows her to defiantly not give in to grief.

 1. It’s fun